-This approved document gives guidance for compliance with the Building Regulations for building work carried out in England.
-It also applies to building work carried out on excepted energy buildings in Wales as defined in the Welsh Ministers (Transfer of Functions) (No. 2) Order 2009.
+\ This approved document gives guidance for compliance with the Building Regulations for building work carried out in Wales.
+It does not apply to building work carried out on excepted energy buildings in Wales as defined in the Welsh Ministers (Transfer of Functions) (No. 2) Order 2009.